 Syrian-born and Brooklyn-based artist Diana Al-Hadid (b.
 1981) has had solo exhibitions at the Akron Museum of Art, Akron, OH (2013); the Weatherspoon Art Museum, Greensboro, NC (2013); and at Secession, Vienna, Austria (2014).
 Works from her exhibition at Secession traveled to the NYU Art Gallery, Abu Dhabi in March 2016.
 She also had solo exhibitions at the Newcomb Art Museum, Tulane University (2016), and the San Jose Museum of Art (2017).
 Al-Hadid’s work is included in public collections such as The Museum of Fine Arts Houston, the Virginia Museum of Fine Arts, the Weatherspoon Art Museum, the Toledo Museum of Art, the San Jose Museum of Art, and the Whitney Museum of American Art.

-Diana Al-Hadid: Delirious Matter is made possible by Lead Sponsor National Endowment for the Arts, and additional support from Anonymous, Lisa Marie Marks, and the Collector’s Circle.
+Diana Al-Hadid: Delirious Matter has been organized in collaboration with San José Museum of Art curator Lauren Schell Dickens.
+It is made possible by Lead Sponsor National Endowment for the Arts, and additional support from Anonymous, Lisa Marie Marks, and the Collector’s Circle.